 - High availability mode – Select from the drop-down menu if you want to deploy a single firewall or a high availability cluster.
 The following options are available:

-- Active/passive HA cluster – Deploys a high availability cluster with user-defined routing.
-With this method, the firewall can directly manipulate the Azure routing table so that routing entries always point to the active unit of the HA cluster.
+- Active/passive HA cluster – Deploys a high availability (HA) cluster.
 For more information, see How to Deploy a High Availability Cluster with Cloud Integration from the Microsoft Azure Marketplace.

 - Standalone – Deploys a single firewall.